 - The first thing you need to do is to choose a template.
 In this example, a triangle is used.

 - Prepare a Cut-Out Border by cutting a shape out of a piece of paper.
 In this example, a heart shape is cut out of a piece of white paper.
 CircleOfCrafters.com has a nice selection of free Cut-Out borders.
+Or you can do a google search and it'll pull out lots of samples.

 - Use removable tape and tape the template on top of your work table.
 Next, tape the Cut-Out Border on top of the template.